triton-inference-server/server/docs/model_configuration.md

 generated automatically by Triton.
 The required portion of the model configuration are those settings shown in the [Minimal Model Configuration](#minimal-model-configuration).
-Specifically, TensorRT, TensorFlow saved-model, and ONNX models do not require a model configuration file because Triton can derive all the required settings automatically.
+Specifically, TensorRT, TensorFlow saved-model, ONNX, and Python models do not require a model configuration file because Triton can derive all the required settings automatically.
 All other model types must provide a model configuration file.